iCliniq Logo

 I can understand your concern.

 1. Apply Xerina cream (Glycolic acid), wait for 15 minutes, and then apply Propysalic NF lotion (Clobetasol).
-After application, put a flat polythene cover, place a cotton bandage over it and leave it for the whole night, and repeat it for the next two to three days.
+After application, place a flat polythene cover over it, then apply a cotton bandage, and leave it in place for the entire night.
+Repeat this process for the next two to three days.

 2. Take one tablet of Levocetirizine (Levocetirizine dihydrochloride) daily for a similar duration.

-3. Take Kenocort (Triamcinolone acetonide) 10mg /ml intralesional injection at a three-week interval.
+3. Administer Kenocort (Triamcinolone acetonide) 10mg/mL intralesional injection at a three-week interval.

-Kindly consult a specialist, talk to them, and take the medication with their consent.
+Please consult a specialist, discuss the medication with them, and take it only with their consent.

 Thank you.